eventnetusa/eventnet/src/_vip/walmart-tour.md

       #### Offer your brand clients the unique and highly sought after
-      opportunity to reach consumers where they shop in the parking lots and storefront sidewalks of the world's largest big box retailer.&nbsp;
+      opportunity to reach consumers where they shop, in parking lots and storefront sidewalks of the world's largest big box retailer.&nbsp;